 When we moved into our current home two years ago I searched for children’s books to prepare my 3-year-old son for the adventure.
 We were moving to a different house in the same town.
 Many of the books that I checked out at the library were about moving far away from friends and family.
 Other books gave too many examples of negative feelings that my son wasn’t experiencing.
-I finally found one that was just what we were looking for, “Usborne First Experiences, Moving House”.
-It describes, in a very matter-of-fact way, the things that happen when a family moves from one house to another.
+I finally found one that was just what we were looking for, Usborne First Experiences, Moving House.
+This book describes, in a very matter-of-fact way, the things that happen when a family moves from one house to another.

 We recently had some friends decide to move out of state for a new job.
 This situation called for a different book.
-My now 5-year-old son, became upset when we looked on the giant laminated map in the play room to see just how far away his friends were moving. , I remembered a book I had gotten a while ago called, “A House for Hermit Crab” by Eric Carle.
+My now 5-year-old son, became upset when we looked on the giant laminated map in the play room to see just how far away his friends were moving. , I remembered a book I had gotten a while ago, A House for Hermit Crab by Eric Carle.

 After reading the story about the hermit crab who must move on to a bigger shell and leave his friends behind, my son totally “got it”.
 He said, “Oh, we should give this book to [our friends] G and L since they are moving.”
 He seemed to find the story very comforting and something about it just made sense to him. *Psycho-babble alert: Animals portrayed with human emotions and thoughts can often help children deal with complex and difficult emotions and/or situations.

-Another great story about moving and change is “The Value of Adventure: The Story of Sacagawea” by Ann Donegan Johnson.
+Another great story about moving and change is, The Value of Adventure: The Story of Sacagawea by Ann Donegan Johnson.
 This book is part of the “Value Tales” series.
-These books are dated in their use of politically incorrect terms, some of which are considered to be offensive today.
-I simply re-read over these words with the current politically correct terms.
+These books are quite dated and use dated language that is not appropriate today.
+I simply re-read over some of the inappropriate words and replace them with appropriate words.
 For example, I say “Native American” when I see the word “Indian” in this story.
 In this story, Sacagawea continues to have a positive attitude about where she is being taken (against her will) and somehow manages to see it all as a grand adventure.
-This would be especially relevant for children since they usually don’t have any choice in the matter of a family move.
+This would be especially relevant for children since they usually don’t have much choice in the matter of a family move.

 An adventure awaits us.
 My husband and I have decided to relocate our family of five.
 We are going to move from ’round-a-bouts Sacramento, California to ’round-a-bouts Durham, North Carolina.
 For anyone who is a little fuzzy on geography that is basically from the Pacific side of the USA to the Atlantic!
 I like to think of our little band of adventurers as “backwards Pioneers”.
 In this theme, I’m adding an additional two book recommendations to my previous list:

 Papa and the Pioneer Quilt by Jean Van Leeuwen, pictures by Rebecca Bond

-The Elephant Quilt: Stitch by Stitch to California” by Susan Lowell, pictures by Stacey McQueen
+The Elephant Quilt: Stitch by Stitch to California by Susan Lowell, pictures by Stacey McQueen

-Be sure to keep your stress level as low as possible… Ahhh!!!!!For some reason I was drawn to these books about pioneers and for some reason the stories really resonated with me.
-Stories about leaving behind extended family and packing up your little clan and setting out West (or East in our case).
-Stories about feeling sad to leave behind everything your family knows and excited about the prospect of what might be waiting for your family at the other side.
+As you might guess, these two books are about pioneer families.
+One family travels from Pennsylvania to Oregon and the other from Missouri to California.
+My son really loved these stories.
+Well…., wait a minute perhaps I’m projecting a little.
+Let me correct myself, I really loved these stories!
+They made me feel better about the move!
+I was drawn to these books about pioneers and the stories really resonated with me.
+The stories are about leaving behind extended family, packing up your little clan, and setting out West (or East in our case).
+The stories are about feeling sad to leave behind everything your family knows and feeling excited about the prospect of what might be waiting at the other side.
 I think that these last two recommendations may have helped me more than the kids.
 Perhaps a beneficial side effect will be helping the kids to cope with the move too.
 Ho for North Carolina!